 The North American Regulators Working Group on Safety Culture is a group of oil and gas regulators (offshore, onshore, and pipeline transmission) that is interested in advancing safety culture as an essential aspect of oil and gas exploration, production and transportation activities, and as a catalyst to improved safety and environmental protection.

-The Working Group is currently comprised of the United States’ Bureau of Safety and Environmental Enforcement, the United States’ Pipeline and Hazardous Materials Safety Agency, the Canada-Nova Scotia Offshore Petroleum Board, the Canada-Newfoundland and Labrador Offshore Petroleum Board, the Alberta Energy Regulator, the British Columbia Oil and Gas Commission, and Canada’s National Energy Board.
+The Working Group is currently comprised of the United States’ Bureau of Safety and Environmental Enforcement, the United States’ Pipeline and Hazardous Materials Safety Agency, the Canada-Nova Scotia Offshore Petroleum Board, the Canada-Newfoundland and Labrador Offshore Petroleum Board, the Alberta Energy Regulator, the British Columbia Oil and Gas Commission, and Canada’s Canada Energy Regulator.

 - Date modified: